All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Mechanism 2: Direct GLP-1 Receptor Effects

 GLP-1 receptors have been identified in gallbladder smooth muscle tissue.
 When GLP-1 medications activate these receptors, gallbladder contraction strength and frequency appear to decrease.
 This reduced motility contributes to bile stasis independently of dietary changes.
-The direct receptor effect is considered a secondary contributor, with weight loss being the dominant factor, but it adds an incremental layer of risk that is specific to GLP-1 medications.
+The direct receptor effect is considered a secondary contributor, with weight loss being the dominant factor, but it adds an incremental layer of risk that's specific to GLP-1 medications.

 Clinical Trial Evidence Across the Class